galenriley/BeeMovieBeamer/README.md

 - **Power Button** (located on the side of the device, near the corner)
   Press to reset/power on.
 Double press to power off.
 - **Button 1** (located next to the screen, in the center)
-  Plays The Bee Movie once, then puts the device to sleep to conserve battery.
+  Plays The Bee Movie once, then ~~puts the device to sleep~~ disables the screen backlight to conserve battery.
 - **Button 2** (located next to the screen, on top if the USB port is oriented upward)
   Vertically flips the display.
   *This button only works on the startup screen.